2021 Africa Cup of Nations postponed by a year due to virus - France 24

 "The peak of the pandemic has not been reached yet," Ahmad added.

+The Cup of Nations was set to be played in January and February 2021, reverting back to its traditional winter slot after experimenting with a summer tournament in Egypt last year.

-The CAF Champions League will round up its matches in September while the Confederation Cup will wrap up towards the end of this year with a 'Final Four' expected to take place in Morocco.
+The CAF Champions League will complete its matches in September while the Confederation Cup will wrap up towards the end of this year with a 'Final Four' expected to take place in Morocco.

 These last two competitions were interrupted in March ahead of the semi-finals phase.